MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/3d-rotation.md

 ---
-title: "3D Rotations"
+title: "3D Rotations in SkiaSharp"
-description: "Use non-affine transforms to rotate 2D objects in 3D space." ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: B5894EA0-C415-41F9-93A4-BBF6EC72AFB9
+description: "This article explains how to use non-affine transforms to rotate 2D objects in 3D space, and demonstrates this with sample code." ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: B5894EA0-C415-41F9-93A4-BBF6EC72AFB9